 Book Day: The importance of reading

 In our classrooms, we integrate reading into all areas of the curriculum, from literature in English and Spanish to science, math, and social studies.
+One example is Language Week, during which we also highlighted the importance of reading as a way to learn about other cultures and get to know our classmates better.
 We encourage our students to explore a wide variety of genres and formats, from novels and short stories to essays, newspaper articles and poetry.
 In this way, we nurture their love for reading and provide them with the necessary skills to cope with the complexity of today’s world.

 On this Book Day, we reaffirm our commitment to continue promoting reading as a powerful tool for the intellectual and emotional growth of our students.
-We invite our entire educational community to join us in this celebration and to continue exploring the wonderful world of reading together.
+We invite all of our educational community to join with us in this celebration and at the Casvi Fair, in addition to to continue exploring the wonderful world of reading together.
 Happy Book Day!

 Book Day: How to encourage reading in children